Content on this page was generated by AI and has not been manually reviewed.

 What is Proton vpn edge extension?

 Proton vpn edge extension is a browser extension that provides quick access to Proton VPN controls within your browser, enabling you to connect to Proton VPN servers and manage basic privacy settings without opening the desktop app.
+Microsoft edge vpn not working: troubleshooting, fixes, and optimization guide for Windows, macOS, and mobile 2026

 Do I need the Proton VPN desktop app to use the edge extension?